motetpaper/sealchop-js/README.md

 ### `index.html`

-Copy and paste this into your empty `index.html` file.
+Copy and paste the following into your empty `index.html` file.

 ```html
 <!doctype html>